GenericMappingTools/gmt/doc/rst/source/grdview.rst

 --------

-To make a mesh plot from the file hawaii_grav.nc and drawing the contours given in the color palette file hawaii.cpt on a Lambert map at 1.5 cm/degree along the standard parallels 18 and 24, with vertical scale 20 mgal/cm, and looking at the surface from SW at 30 degree elevation, run
+To make a mesh plot from the file hawaii_grav.nc and drawing the contours given in the CPT file hawaii.cpt on a Lambert map at 1.5 cm/degree along the standard parallels 18 and 24, with vertical scale 20 mgal/cm, and looking at the surface from SW at 30 degree elevation, run